 Orient as we know it today was formed in 1950 and is now a wholly-owned subsidiary of Seiko (since 2009).
 Orient produces a range of watches, including automatics, quartz’s, solar-powered, and radio-controlled watches.
 All their automatic movements are manufactured in-house.

-Latest Orient Watch Post/Review
+Featured Orient Watch Review